smkmate/deeplearning-hf/README.md

 ## Software environment

 The softwarte at this point consists of a notebook.
-It can be run from google collab or any other IDE capable of handling jupyter notebooks.
+It can be run from google colab or any other IDE capable of handling jupyter notebooks.

 ## Project description